shoui520/shoui520.github.io/docs/vn.md

 ###Finding and downloading VNs (Windows)

-Getting Japanese visual novels legally isn't as easy as it seems, DLSite is inaccesible in many countries and publishers often choose to omit Japanese from their Steam releases, and even if you are able to get the visual novel legally in Japanese, the import cost and time just isn't worth it.
+Getting Japanese visual novels legally isn't as easy as it seems, DLSite is inaccessible in many countries and publishers often choose to omit Japanese from their Steam releases, and even if you are able to get the visual novel legally in Japanese, the import cost and time just isn't worth it.
 So in the [Resources](/resources) you can find where to get visual novels for free.

 ### Installing VNs (Windows)